 The Acas Council governs our strategic direction, policies and priorities.
 It makes sure that we work effectively to meet our objectives and targets.

-Council members are subject matter experts (employer, trade union and independent members), appointed by the Secretary of State for Business, Energy and Industrial Strategy.
+Council members are subject matter experts (employer, trade union and independent members), appointed by the Secretary of State for Business and Trade.

-The Chair of the Acas Council is Clare Chapman, a Low Pay Commissioner and former Director General of the NHS workforce.
+The Chair of the Acas Council is Clare Chapman, former Director General of the NHS workforce.

 Our council members are:

-- Neil Carberry, Chief Executive of the Recruitment and Employment Confederation
+- Neil Carberry, Chief Executive of the REC (Recruitment and Employment Confederation)

 - Mike Clancy, General Secretary and Chief Executive of Prospect